Ideal temperature settings for your Air Conditioner | LG Singapore

 Smart temperature sensors can also integrate with other smart home devices, such as smart thermostats, fans, and air conditioners.
 This integrated system allows you to control and monitor the temperature in your home from one central location and create a more comfortable and energy-efficient home.

-The LG ThinQ smart application is a mobile application that allows you to control and monitor the temperature in your home using a ThinQ-compatible air conditioner.
+The LG ThinQ™ smart application is a mobile application that allows you to control and monitor the temperature in your home using a ThinQ™-compatible air conditioner.
 With this application, you can remotely adjust the temperature, fan speed, and other settings on your air conditioner from your smartphone or tablet.

 Control from anywhere